 When you are too far away from the target to play a Chip shot, but too close to play a Full shot, the Pitch shot is the in between swing that will reach your intended target.
-We can also use this shot when need to get the ball in the air quickly in order to avoid bunkers or other hazards.
+We can also use this shot when need to get the ball in the air quickly in order to avoid bunkers, penalty areas or any other obstacles.

 You will see that this shot will spend a lot more time in the air than along the ground and when played correctly, will stop very quickly.
 This is also the next extension of the golf swing before we move into the Full swing/ shot.